elastic/terraform-provider-ec/docs/index.md

   `apikey`.
 Not recommended.

 * `insecure` - (Optional) This setting allows the provider to skip TLS verification.
   Useful when targeting installation with self-signed certificates.
+It can also be sourced from the `EC_INSECURE` or `EC_SKIP_TLS_VALIDATION` environment variables.
 Not recommended when targeting ESS.

 * `timeout` - (Optional) This setting allows the user to set a custom timeout in the individual HTTP request level.
 Defaults to 1 minute (`"1m"`), but might need to be tweaked if timeouts are experienced.
+It can also be sourced from the `EC_TIMEOUT` environment variable.

 * `verbose` - (Optional) When set to `true`, it writes a `requests.json` file in the folder where Terraform runs with all the outgoing HTTP requests and responses.
 Defaults to `false`.
+  It can also be sourced from the `EC_VERBOSE` environment variable.

 * `verbose_credentials` - (Optional) When set with `verbose`, the contents of the Authorization header will not be redacted.
 Defaults to `false`.
+It can also be sourced from the `EC_VERBOSE_CREDENTIALS` environment variable.

 * `verbose_file` - (Optional) Sets the file where the verbose request and response HTTP flow will be written to.
 Defaults to `request.log`.
+It can also be sourced from the `EC_VERBOSE_FILE` environment variable.